ChristianPickettCode/theclassroom/README.md

 ## theclassroom

-This is an inter and intra school chatroom for university students.
+an inter and intra school chatroom for university students.

 <div style="display:flex;">